fyngyrz/aa_macro/users-guide.md

 system itself need not keep track of very much at all other than the pages of the document and any global styles in a database.

-Generally, style use \(and in particular, the style shorthand, `{style}`\) and variable retrieval look for a local instance first, then if that is not found, a global instance is used.
+Generally, style use and variable retrieval look for a local instance first, then if that is not found, a global instance is used.

 Variable invocation works the same way: Local first, global if no local instance exists.